We covered girls last time, now it’s time to talk about the boys!

-Similarly to female puppies, I recommend that males are neutered after they reach skeletal maturity, with the exact age dependent on the expected adult size of the puppy.
-Unlike females, I have less concern with owners choosing to keep an intact male as long as they can control his breeding behaviors, carefully monitor his testes for any sign of abnormal size or shape, and make sure their dog gets a yearly (at least) prostate exam by a vet.
+Similarly to female puppies, I recommend that if males are neutered it should be after they reach skeletal maturity, with the exact age dependent on the expected adult size of the puppy.
+Unlike females, I have ve very little concern with owners choosing to keep an intact male as long as they can control his breeding behaviors, carefully monitor his testes for any sign of abnormal size or shape, and make sure their dog gets a yearly (at least) prostate exam by a vet.

 Have questions?
 Email me!
 I love blogging, especially when I know it’s answering my tribe’s questions.

 If you need more help, I offer a Facebook group where I share content and answer questions.